-We are not currently providing this Project Management Principles course in our public classrooms, but it is available for clients to schedule as an on-site course.
+We are not currently providing this Project Management Principles course in our public classrooms, but it is available for clients to schedule as an on-site or online course.
 Depending on your location, 4 or 5 people might be enough for us to cost effectively bring this course to you.
 Contact us for more details.
 You might also be interested in our 3-day Project Management Fundamentals course or our 1-day Project Management Introduction course.

 Principles of Project Management Course Objectives

 By the end of the course you will be able to :

 - Discuss the advantages of different life cycle approaches.

 - Understand the value of project charter documents.